Introduction to JapanJapan is different, exciting, beautiful, friendly and easy to travel. The food alone is worth the trip itself.

 Other places to stay overnightStaying a couple of nights in Tsumago or another traditional mountain village would be high on my list.
 The hike to the nearby Magome village is a nice easy hike where you can return by local bus or walk back.
 2-3 hours each way on the old Kiso road (actually more like a good trail) between the two villages.
 Staying in the coastal town of Ito near Tokyo is a nice option in summer, with nice coastal walks and beautiful scenery.
 Ito itself is a nice, lively town.
 Hiroshima is also a place to consider for an overnight stay, as it may have more to see than you can manage on a day-trip.

-I would love to come back one day - and in fact I do so in the late spring of 2018.
+I would love to come back one day - and in fact I did so in the late spring of 2018 for a business trip where I added a one week vacation in Japan afterwards.